 Also, mint can be subbed with any other fresh herbs.
-Mint tastes the best to me, but thyme, lavender, or basil could be fun options to try with the watermelon lemon combo.
+Mint tastes the most refreshing to me, but thyme, lavender, or basil could be fun options to try with the watermelon lemon popsicle combo.

 I truly hope you all love this super easy Watermelon Lemon Mint Popsicle Recipe!
 It sure doesn't hurt that these popsicles are naturally vegan, gluten-free, free of added sugar, and SO refreshing.
 Enjoy this sweet & easy Summer treat!

 - 5 ½ cups watermelon chop into squares before measuring

 - ⅓ cup freshly squeezed lemon juice about 2 large lemons or 3 small lemons juiced

 - 1 tablespoon lemon zest zest of 1 large lemon or 2 small

 - 18 fresh mint leaves stems removed, about 4 sprigs